“Your music teachers should have high expectations for you, and you for them.”

 “Your teachers should have high expectations for you, and you for them.”

-If you schedule a lesson or an audition with a prospective teacher, bring a recorder, perform thoroughly prepared material, and ask questions like these – suitable educators will exhibit insightful thinking and refined teaching methods that are in harmony with your aims (links point to other posts on this blog):
+If you schedule a lesson or an audition with a prospective teacher, whether online or in person, record your session, perform thoroughly prepared material, and ask questions such as the following.
+Suitable educators will exhibit thoughtful and refined teaching methods that are in harmony with your aims:

 - “What would you say my current strengths and weaknesses are?”